usnistgov/FIPS201/_FIPS201/keymanagement.md

 ## 5.3 X.509 CRL Contents

-CAs that issue certificates corresponding to PIV private keys shall issue CRLs as specified in [COMMON].
-The contents of X.509 CRLs shall conform to *Worksheet 4: CRL Profile* in [PROF].
+CAs that issue certificates corresponding to PIV private keys SHALL issue CRLs as specified in [COMMON].
+The contents of X.509 CRLs SHALL conform to *Worksheet 4: CRL Profile* in [PROF].

 ## 5.4 Legacy PKIs

 For the purposes of this Standard, legacy PKIs are the PKIs of departments and agencies that have cross-certified with the Federal Bridge CA (FBCA) at the Medium Hardware or High Assurance Level.
 Legacy
-PKIs that issue PIV Authentication certificates and Card Authentication certificates shall meet the requirements specified in Sections 5.2.1, 5.3, 5.5, 5.5.1, and 5.5.2, with respect to the PIV Authentication certificates and Card Authentication certificates that they issue.
+PKIs that issue PIV Authentication certificates and Card Authentication certificates SHALL meet the requirements specified in Sections 5.2.1, 5.3, 5.5, 5.5.1, and 5.5.2, with respect to the PIV Authentication certificates and Card Authentication certificates that they issue.
 Departments and agencies may assert department or agency-specific policy object identifiers (OIDs) in PIV Authentication Certificates and